Joseph Milowic III

 Founder of Biosimilars (Follow-on Biologics) Group on LinkedIn

-Member, The State Bar of New York; Member, The State Bar of New Jersey; Member, The Bar of the Commonwealth of Pennsylvania; United States Court of Appeals: Federal Circuit; United States District Courts: District of New Jersey, Eastern District of Pennsylvania; Registered to Practice Before the United States Patent and Trademark Office
+The State Bar of New York; The State Bar of New Jersey; The Bar of the Commonwealth of Pennsylvania; United States Court of Appeals: Federal Circuit; United States District Courts: District of New Jersey, Eastern District of Pennsylvania; Registered to Practice Before the United States Patent and Trademark Office

-Over the past decade, Joe has litigated, prosecuted, and opined on matters involving a wide range of technologies, including medical devices, chemicals, pharmaceuticals, semiconductor manufacturing and processing, DRAM and flash memory, digital signal processing, 802.11 (WiFi) and 3GPP wireless technologies, software, and consumer products, including HDTVs, smartphones, and tablets.
+Over the past decade, Joe has litigated, prosecuted, and opined on matters involving a wide range of technologies, including medical devices, chemicals, pharmaceuticals, biotech, semiconductor manufacturing and processing, DRAM and flash memory, digital signal processing, 802.11 (WiFi) and 3GPP wireless technologies, software, and consumer products, including HDTVs, smartphones, and tablets.
 In addition to patent litigation, Joe has also litigated in the areas of trade secrets, antitrust and contracts.

-Representing Samsung in its global intellectual property disputes against Apple, including recent trials in the ITC and the Northern District of California involving patents directed to smartphones and tablets.
+Represented Samsung in its global intellectual property disputes against Apple, including recent trials in the ITC and the Northern District of California involving patents directed to smartphones and tablets.
 Conducted direct examination of key Samsung fact witness at trial.

 Represented Sony Corporation against Vizio, AmTRAN, Chimei Innolux, LG Electronics, and Westinghouse in multiple lawsuits as part of Sony’s patent enforcement program, involving various patents related to interactive television, chrominance signal processing and voltage regulator technologies.
 Obtained a successful settlement for Sony as the plaintiff.